asyncapi/website/markdown/blog/asyncapi-and-websocket.md

       query:
         type: object
         properties:
-          roomId:
+          roomIds:
             type: string
             descritpion: The unique identifier of the chat room
             pattern: ^[a-zA-Z0-9-]+$
         additionalProperties: false
 ```

-By adding these bindings, users can connect once to the `/` address and use the same connection to join multiple rooms by simply updating the `roomId` query parameter, which would look like this `/?roomId={roomId}`.
-This approach allows a single connection to be used across various chat rooms, making it ideal for chatting in multiple channels simultaneously.
+By adding these bindings, users can establish a connection once to the `/` address and use the same connection to join multiple rooms by simply including the list of rooms in the `roomIds` query parameter, which would look like this `/?roomIds=room1,room2,room3`.
+This approach allows a single connection to be used across various chat rooms, making it ideal for exchanging messages in multiple channels simultaneously.

 ### Step 9 - Bringing Everything together